Shabareeshsa/Mydoc-GIT/readme.md

 ```
 git config --global user.name "Fabio"	Set your username globally.
 git config --global user.email "signups@fabiopacifici.com"	Set your email globally.
-git config –global color.ui auto –	Set to display colored output in the terminal
+ git config --global color.ui auto	Set to display colored output in the terminal
 git config --list get the config details
 ```
 >Use global to set the username and e-mail for every repository on your computer.
 If you want to set the username/e-mail for just the current repo, you can remove global